 You will have no problem finding an HDMI cable, but it can be quite a challenge to find a cable that meets all your requirements.
 It is why it may be a good idea to opt for custom HDMI cables.

-This way, you will be able to get the HDMI cable in your desired length, bandwidth, quality, and price.
-Yes, custom HDMI cables may turn out to be cheaper than traditional wires.
+This way, you can get the HDMI cable in your desired length, bandwidth, quality, and price.
+Yes, custom HDMI cables may be cheaper than traditional wires.

 Chapter 6: HDMI Cable Uses: Where Will We Find Them